projectacrn/acrn-hypervisor/doc/tutorials/acrn_on_qemu.rst

 1. Build the User VM disk image (``UserVM.img``) following :ref:`build-the-ubuntu-kvm-image` and copy it to the Service VM (L1 guest).
-   Alternatively you can also use an
+   Alternatively you can use an
    `Ubuntu Desktop ISO image <https://ubuntu.com/#download>`_.
    Rename the downloaded ISO image to ``UserVM.iso``.